Information for Applicants and Funding Recipients

 In the Emmy Noether Programme

-The DFG is extending the individual eligibility period for proposal submission within the Emmy Noether Programme by three months for prospective applicants who would otherwise only be eligible to apply by the end of 2020.
-Note that the rules on calculating the eligibility period, as outlined in the programme’s frequently asked questions, remain unaffected.
+The DFG is extending the individual eligibility period for proposal submission within the Emmy Noether Programme by three months for prospective applicants who would otherwise only be eligible to apply by 30 April 2021.
+Note that the rules on calculating the eligibility period, including the eligibility period start date, as outlined in the programme’s frequently asked questions, remain unaffected.

 In a letter on 20 March 2020, the DFG addressed fellowships.